agda/agda/doc/user-manual/tools/command-line-options.rst

      :ref:`COMPILE<foreign-function-interface>` pragmas referring to identifiers that are neither definitions nor constructors.

+.. option:: PragmaExpectsDefinedSymbol

+     Pragmas referring to identifiers that are not defined symbols.

 .. option:: PragmaExpectsUnambiguousConstructorOrFunction

      Pragmas referring to identifiers that are not unambiguous constructors or functions.